Sam Cash

 Samuel Ross Cash (born November 13, 1950) is a retired American basketball player.

 He played college basketball for the University of California, Riverside.

-He was selected by the Cleveland Cavaliers in the 5th round (66th pick overall) of the 1972 NBA Draft.
+He was selected by the Cleveland Cavaliers in the 5th round (66th pick overall) of the 1972 NBA draft.
 He was also selected by The Floridians in the 1972 ABA Draft.
-After the demise of the Floridians, the Memphis Pros acquired his rights in a dispersal draft.
+After the demise of the Floridians, the recently rebranded Memphis Tams acquired his rights in a dispersal draft.

 Cash's American basketball career closed with him playing in seven games for the Memphis Tams during the 1972–73 American Basketball Association season.